jonascheng/serverless-architecture-with-aws/README.md

 vagrant ssh
 ```

-* Install Serverless Framework.
+Install Serverless Framework.

 ```
 sudo npm install serverless -g
 ```

-***

-* Create a Serverless project
+## Create a Serverless project

 **cd** into the directory where you want your project to be created.

 ```
 serverless project create
 ```

-The Serverless CLI will ask for a few pieces of information about your project (name, domain, email...etc).
+The Serverless CLI will ask for a few pieces of information about your project.
 Serverless uses this information to build up your stack with [CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

 ```